Prudential station: History

-Mechanics station was renamed Prudential on December 3, 1964 upon completion of the Prudential Tower.
+Mechanics Hall was demolished in early 1959 for construction of the Prudential Center development.
+The station was renamed Prudential on December 3, 1964, upon completion of the Prudential Center.
 In the 1970s, the headhouse on the inbound side was replaced during a widening of Huntington Avenue.
 The station was closed on Sundays for some time beginning on February 1, 1981 due to budget cuts.
-The station was made accessible in 2002-03 as part of the construction of 111 Huntington Avenue nearby.
+The station was made accessible in 2002–2003 as part of the construction of 111 Huntington Avenue nearby.